Szymon-Czuszek/SQL-Data-Science/README.md

 65. [CrossCountryShipmentCount.sql](CrossCountryShipmentCount.sql): Determining the number of shipment transactions that were delivered to countries different from the country of origin.
 66. [CrossCountryShipmentCountByCompanyAndYear.sql](CrossCountryShipmentCountByCompanyAndYear.sql):  Determining the number of shipment transactions that were delivered.
 67. [AverageFreightCostPerShipment.sql](AverageFreightCostPerShipment.sql): Calculating the average freight cost per shipment for each shipping company.
+68. [AverageFreightCostsDifferentCountry.sql](AverageFreightCostsDifferentCountry.sql): Calculating average freight costs for companies that purchased goods but had the delivery country different from the country where the company is located.

 ## Contributing